ruthlennonatu/bsc23grassroots/README.md

 BScDevOps Assign - Team

 # Table of Contents
-Preamble
+- Preamble
-Product Owner
+- Product Owner
-Rockstars
+- Product Development Team
-Project Deadline
+- Project Deadline
-Project Specification
+- Project Specification
-Useful Links
+- Useful Links
-More Information
+- More Information
-Risk Register
+- Risk Register
-Tenants of Design
+- Tenants of Design
-Social Contract
+- Social Contract
-Meetings
+- Meetings
-Communication
+- Communication
-Other
+- Other
-Branching Strategy
+- Branching Strategy
-Estimating Story Points
+- Estimating Story Points
-Definition of Ready
+- Definition of Ready
-Definition of Done
+- Definition of Done
-Preamble
+- Preamble
-This is the online repository for the DevOps Assignment.
+- This is the online repository for the DevOps Assignment.

 <>.
 Our product will be delivered using an Agile methodology that embraces the DevOps culture.
 Please note that our culture embraces change and these documents are treated as living, breathing artefacts that will be continuously updated.